40-yard dash: Records

 In most settings, the 40-yard dash is conducted without fully automatic timing, where lasers are used at both the beginning and end of the race.
 Instead, the 40-yard dash is most often hand-timed, leading to considerable measurement error.
-Many (in particular older) reports of times below 4.2 or 4.3 are considered suspect, such as Baylor's Gerald McNeil's 4.19-second 40-yard dash in the 1980s before being signed to the United States Football League (USFL), or Deion Sanders' 4.27-second 40-yard dash in 1989.
+Many (in particular older) reports of times below 4.2 or 4.3 are considered suspect, such as Baylor's Gerald McNeil's 4.19-second 40-yard dash in the 1980s before being signed to the United States Football League (USFL), or Deion Sanders's 4.27-second 40-yard dash in 1989.
 More recent examples include rugby union's Carlin Isles time of 4.22 at a Detroit Lions facility during a 2013 workout, and Texas Tech's Jakeem Grant being hand-timed by a New Orleans Saints scout at 4.1 in 2016.

 Also unofficially, Bo Jackson, who was invited to the 1986 combine and declined, ran the 40 to show off for scouts at Auburn.
 Electronically, with a laser, he has said it measured 4.12, and by hand it was 4.16.
 "I got down there, and I took off and ran completely through.
-I just kept going right out the door and didn’t come back." he was quoted after.
+I just kept going right out the door and didn't come back." he was quoted after.

 In 2017, Olympic sprinter Christian Coleman ran a time of 4.12 seconds on turf in response to claims that NFL players are as fast as Usain Bolt.
 In 2024, University of Iowa sprinter Kalen Walker ran a 4.15 on turf during the halftime of a Hawkeyes football game.
 A year and a half after he retired from active competition, Usain Bolt ran a 4.22 in flat-soled shoes and a tracksuit at a promotional event for the Super Bowl in Atlanta, Georgia on February 2, 2019.